Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### Making containerized apps behave more like normal apps

-In the third hour we are going to consider an extended example describing a program that takes a file as input, analyzes the data in the file, and produces another file as output.
+In the third hour we are going to consider an extended example describing a containerized application that takes a file as input, analyzes the data in the file, and produces another file as output.
 This is obviously a very common situation.

-Let's imagine that we want to use the cowsay program in our lolcow.img to "analyze data".
+Let's imagine that we want to use the cowsay program in our `lolcow.simg` to "analyze data".
 We should give our container an input file, it should reformat it (in the form of a cow speaking), and it should dump the output into another file.

 Here's an example.
 First I'll make some "data"